celery/celery/docs/getting-started/brokers/sqs.rst

 :envvar:`AWS_ACCESS_KEY_ID` and :envvar:`AWS_SECRET_ACCESS_KEY`,
 in that case the broker URL may only be ``sqs://``.

+If you are using IAM roles on instances, you can set the BROKER_URL to:
+``sqs://`` and kombu will attempt to retrive access tokens from the instance metadata.

 .. note::

     If you specify AWS credentials in the broker URL, then please keep in mind